Dinosaur State Park

 - Grades 9-12 and College The Speed of Dinosaurs - While dinosaur bones can tell us what dinosaurs looked like, and how they died, dinosaur tracks can tell us what they did while they were alive!
 In this activity, we will get down onto the trackway (no shoes allowed, just socks!) and take dino measurements.
 Then, using these measurements, calculate the estimated speed of the individual dinosaurs as they walked across our trackway.

-Please complete the Museum Program Reservation Form - Fees:
+Please complete the Exhibit Center Program Reservation Form

 Student Ages 5-under: $1